 Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

-The average cost to install a typical 36-by-60 double-hung replacement window can range from $700 to $1,000 per window.
+The average cost to replace a typical 36-by-60 double-hung vinyl window can range from $700 to $1,000 per window.
 This gives you an average cost of about $800 per double-hung, double-pane, Low-E glass vinyl window replaced.

-Note: The cost of each window can vary significantly based on many factors, such as window size, frame material (vinyl, wood, fiberglass), glass type (double low-E vs. tipple Low-E/double-pane vs. triple-pane), finish options, etc.
+Note: The cost of each window can vary significantly based on many factors, such as the window size, frame material (vinyl, wood, fiberglass), glass type (double Low-E vs. tipple Low-E/double-pane vs. triple-pane), finish options, etc.

-Small, fixed windows used as accents or the ones installed in some bathrooms will be significantly less expensive.
+Smaller, fixed windows used as accents, or the ones installed in some bathrooms will be significantly less expensive.

 Cost Factors Explained

 We use “installed window” costs throughout this guide.
 But some of you are DIY enthusiasts with the skills to do it right.

 So, how much can you save by installing your own windows?

 The installation (labor only) cost for most windows is $300 to $450 per window, with an average of about $300.